Tre Kelley: College

-Professional career
+Professional

 After going undrafted in the 2007 NBA draft, Kelley signed with KK Cibona.

 Kelley was signed by the Miami Heat to a non-guaranteed contract on September 26, 2008, but was subsequently waived on October 3, 2008, to make room for Shaun Livingston.
 He played for Elitzur Ashkelon from the Israeli Basketball Super League during the 2008–09 season.

 During the 2009–10 season, Kelley spent time in China and Lebanon.
 During the 2010–11 season, he spent time in Belgium, China, the NBA D-League, and Venezuela.

 In 2011–12, Kelley played in Italy and Venezuela.
 He returned to the D-League in 2012–13 before playing for Capitanes de Arecibo during the 2013 BSN season.

 On October 31, 2013, Kelley was reacquired by the Austin Toros of the NBA Development League.
 On January 4, 2014, he was traded to the Sioux Falls Skyforce.
 He later returned to Venezuela and played for Cocodrilos de Caracas.

 On September 16, 2014, Kelley signed with Sigma Barcellona of the Italian second division.
 In January 2015, he left Italy and moved to Turkey where he signed with Pertevniyal.

 On September 28, 2015, Kelley signed with the Miami Heat.
-However, he was later waived by the Heat on October 24 after appearing in two preseason games.
+He was waived on October 24 after appearing in two preseason games.
 On November 2, he signed with the Sioux Falls Skyforce as an affiliate player.
 On January 29, 2016, he was named in the East All-Star team for the 2016 NBA D-League All-Star Game.
 On February 19, he was waived by Sioux Falls.
 Three days later, he signed with Best Balıkesir of the Turkish Second League.

 The 2016–17 season, Kelley started in Israel with Hapoel Holon but left the club after appearing in four games.
 On December 9, 2016, he returned to Best Balıkesir.

 On December 21, 2017, Kelley signed with TED Ankara Kolejliler of the Basketbol Süper Ligi.

 On December 6, 2019, Kelley was acquired by the Fort Wayne Mad Ants of the G League.